bozho/console/README.md

         + added
         * fixed

+Changes in 1.07.1 (05 Jul 2013)

+        * Sometimes the application could not start with multiple tabs.
+          The delay between initial tabs was uninitialized.
+        * Icons missing in tabs menu popup.

 Changes in 1.07.0 (26 May 2013)

         !
 Limits the maximized windows size on monitors with taskbar